-TMDL – The Watershed Restoration Act of 1999 (s.
-403.067, F. S.) directs the Department of Environmental Protection to scientifically evaluate the quality of Florida’s surface waters and promote the mechanisms necessary to clean up pollution.
-The Act was created specifically to implement the federal Total Maximum Daily Load (TMDL) program, which is a systematic approach to establishing how much pollution water bodies can assimilate while still meeting water quality standards.
-The Act directs the DEP to report to the Governor and legislature after five years on the implementation of the TMDL program and recommend statutory changes necessary to improve it.
+Numeric Nutrients Criteria measure levels of nitrogen and phosphorus in the water.
+The values are set to protect public health and the aquatic ecosystems from the harmful effects of nutrient pollution.
+The Department scientifically evaluates the quality of Florida’s surface waters and promotes the mechanisms necessary to clean up the pollution.
+Under the Watershed Restoration Act of 1999, the federal Total Maximum Daily Load (TMDL) program was implemented to establish how much pollution water bodies could assimilate, but still be able to meet water quality standards.
+The Act directed the Department to report to the Governor and Florida Legislature five years after the implementation of the TMDL program and recommend statutory change necessary to improve it.